dhellmann/pymotw/PyMOTW/sys/imports.rst

 Custom Importers
 ================

-Modifying the search path lets you control how standard Python modules are found, but what if you need to import code from somewhere other than a text file on the filesystem?  :pep:`302` introduces the idea of *import hooks*, which let you trap an attempt to find a module on the search path and take alternative measures to load the code from somewhere else or apply pre-processing to it.
+Modifying the search path lets you control how standard Python modules are found, but what if you need to import code from somewhere other than the usual ``.py`` or ``.pyc`` files on the filesystem?  :pep:`302` solves this problem by introducing the idea of *import hooks* thatr let you trap an attempt to find a module on the search path and take alternative measures to load the code from somewhere else or apply pre-processing to it.

 Hooks
 -----